munfeiwoo/Todoist/README.md

 # Todoist test-automation-challenge

 This is part of test automation challenge to perform test automation on API and mobile app.
-I am using pytest framework and Appium to perform API and mobile application testing on Todoist mobile app.
+I am using pytest framework and Appium to perform API, web, and mobile application testing on Todoist mobile app.
 I was working on Windows 10 installed with Appium 1.17.1 and Python 3.8.
 (Please refer to the next section on the setup of my machine)

 # Machine setup